z0x0z/Stock-Market/README.md

 * Buy only quality stocks
 * Diversify

+Temparament - knowledge, courage, patience ...
+All these should possess by us for investing

 ![](images/buy.png)

 ### Mutual Funds

 Giving your funds to someone (Fund manager) to invest on behalf of you.
 Even though you know invest and can build your own portfolio but do invest in mutual funds to diversify portfolio.

+Index funds - Best Investment option for Retial investors, Warren Buffet.
+In index funds, fund manager keep buying stocks of companies in index and sell stocks which goes out of index. i.e. Mirroring the Index

 You --> Fund Manager --> Stock Market